justin2004/wikidata_reasoning/README.md

 edit the sparql queries and save them and see the results propogate to output.csv.

 read `Makefile` to see what is going on.

+### notes

+although this repo uses Wikidata it could be adapted to other SPARQL endpoints.